SabineEmden/etch-a-sketch/README.md

  - Sharing code on GitHub
  - Deployment on GitHub Pages
  - Command line basics for file management and version control

+## Acknowledgement
+ This line of code in Andrea Bertos' [repo](https://github.com/Tussis88/Etch-A-Sketch) was the essential clue I needed to implement the progressive darkening effect:
+ `let opacityValue = parseFloat(pixel.target.style.opacity || 0);`